Chart Color Schemes

 An assessment of population growth drivers in Bald Hills reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As per ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Bald Hills (Qld) had an estimated population of 7511 as of Feb 2026.
-This showed an increase of 511 people, a 7.3% rise since the 2021 Census which reported 7000 residents.
-The change was inferred from AreaSearch's estimate of 7506 residents following examination of ABS' latest ERP data release (June 2024) and an additional 16 validated new addresses since the Census date.
-This resulted in a population density ratio of 585 persons per square kilometer, indicating significant space per person and potential room for further development.
-Bald Hills's 7.3% growth since census was within 1.8 percentage points of the SA4 region's 9.1%, demonstrating competitive growth fundamentals.
-Natural growth contributed approximately 47.0% of overall population gains during recent periods, with all drivers including overseas migration and interstate migration being positive factors.
+As per ABS population updates and AreaSearch validation, the suburb of Bald Hills (Qld) had an estimated population of 7511 as of Feb 2026.
+This figure shows a rise of 511 people (7.3%) since the 2021 Census, which reported a population of 7000.
+AreaSearch's estimate of 7506 residents, based on latest ERP data release by ABS (June 2024) and additional validated new addresses, indicates this growth.
+This results in a density ratio of 585 persons per square kilometer.
+Bald Hills' 7.3% growth since census is close to the SA4 region's 9.1%, indicating competitive growth fundamentals.
+Natural growth contributed approximately 47.0% of overall population gains, with other factors like overseas and interstate migration also positive.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data or years post-2032, Queensland State Government's SA2 area projections released in 2023 and based on 2021 data are used, with proportional growth weightings applied for age cohorts as per ABS Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population trends anticipate lower quartile growth of national areas, with the suburb expected to expand by 285 persons to 2041, reflecting a total increase of 3.4% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area (released in 2024, base year 2022) and Queensland State Government's SA2 area projections (released in 2023, based on 2021 data) for areas not covered or years post-2032.
+Future trends anticipate lower quartile growth, with the suburb expected to expand by 283 persons to 2041, reflecting a total increase of 3.7% over the 17 years.

 Frequently Asked Questions - Population